STEM – Science Technology Engineering and Math

 4-H Junior Computer Challenge (10 & 11 year olds)

-This program will prepare youth for a digital economy by engaging them in hands-on computer science learning opportunities.
-Based off of the curriculum by code.org youth will learn concepts such as conditions, algorithms, binary code, and debugging.
-These lessons will prepare youth to use Scratch Jr. for the computer contest at 4-H project achievement days.
-Participants will create a program using Scratch Jr., give a 3-5 minute presentation using key terms such as loops, debugging, conditionals, and algorithms and, understand the impact computer science has on the world around them.
+This program will prepare 4-H'ers for a digital economy by engaging them in hands-on computer science learning opportunities.
+Based off of the curriculum by code.org, participants will learn concepts such as conditions, algorithms, binary code, and debugging.
+These lessons will prepare 4-H'ers to use Scratch Jr. for the computer contest at 4-H project achievement days.
+Participants will create a program using Scratch Jr.; give a 3-5 minute presentation using key terms such as loops, debugging, conditionals, and algorithms; and understand the impact computer science has on the world around them.

 4-H Cloverbud Robotics Curriculum with Dash